-Hi, my name is Samantha.
-I am 22 years old and from Toronto, Canada.
-My undergraduate studies in Architecture at the University of Toronto led me to specialise in the sustainability of built environment.
-I became passionate about adaptive, climate-resilient design through sustainable technologies.
-Much of my focus was on geo-engineering, specifically carbon capture systems, where I was curious about what the implementation of this technology would look like for energy transition within the urban fabric of our cities.
-Apart from my studies, my greatest interests are cooking and fashion.
-When I’m not studying, you can find me attempting to re-create dishes by master chefs.
+Samantha comes from Toronto, Canada.
+Her undergraduate studies in Architecture at the University of Toronto led her to specialise in the sustainability of built environment.
+She became passionate about adaptive, climate-resilient design through sustainable technologies.
+Much of her focus was on geo-engineering, specifically carbon capture systems, where she was curious about what the implementation of this technology would look like for energy transition within the urban fabric of our cities.
+Apart from her studies, her greatest interests are cooking and fashion.

 Why did you choose this Master’s programme at KTH?

 I opted to study Sustainable Technology at KTH because I was impressed with how practical the education is in following the needs of employers from job postings.
 While I respect research and theory, I believe it is equally crucial to put knowledge into practice and seamlessly integrate it into the programme's course structure.
 When deciding on KTH, I looked at the alumni output and saw that KTH students had been innovative leaders, positively changing how we live our everyday lives.
 Being a part of a school that encourages and supports innovation drew me to KTH and the Sustainable Technology programme because innovation is an essential component of sustainability and is always progressing.
 The Sustainable Technology programme is giving me the chance to be the change agent I want to be.